krishg4/ProjectIdeas2019/ProjectIdeas8.md

 # Project Ideas for Table 8:
 - Projects pertaining to app/web development
-- Porjects pertaining to gaming
+- Projects pertaining to gaming